websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md

 You can display a Collection using a Collection Page or a Collection Display Fragment.
 For more information about these display options, see [About Collections and Collection Pages](./about-collections-and-collection-pages.md#displaying-collections).

-By default, a Collection displays all its items.
+By default, any user can see all the Collection's content.
 However, you can create *Personalized Variations* of these items using Segments.
 For more information, see [Customizing Collections Using Segments](./customizing-collections-using-segments.md).

 ```note::
    Before displaying a Collection, you must create one.
 For more information, see [Creating Collections](./creating-collections.md).